cguentherTUChemnitz/docker-fetchmail/README.md

   volumes:
     - ./fetchmail:/data:rw
 ```
-The fetchmail container logs the directly your mountpoint `log/fetchmail.log`
+The fetchmail container logs directly into the mountpoint `log/fetchmail.log`